Text-to-speech allows a computer system to speak any text using either a synthetic or natural voice.

 MaryTTS based resources

-The portal’s MaryTTS resources enable you to create your own Welsh language synthetic voices.
-The new voices are naturally sounding and are very easy to create.
-Here are two examples from recordings made with two members of the Language Technologies Unit:
+The portal’s MaryTTS resources enable you to use and create your own Welsh language synthetic voices.
+Voices are naturally sounding and are very easy to create.

 All the necessary documentation and scripts to get you started with creating your own Welsh language text to speech can be found in the following GitHub repository: